cleary/eulerroom-live/support.md

 Challenges:

 - Nothing can be done during a bad stream.
-- Nothing can be done with user side problems.
+- Nothing can be done with user side problems, except to inform the user for future reference.
 - The Owncast settings have been adjusted as much as possible to accommodate bad streams - so there is not much more to be done.

+**Adjusting Owncast stream output**
+We provision 2 output streams - with a low bandwidth option for those watching/participating via lower bandwidth.
+The Owncast manual recommends operating only 1 stream output to conserve resources and then scaling up.
+So if stream performance is consistently choppy, one option is to delete the `Low bandwith` ouput stream.
+However, there is no consensus on using this option, and no clear indication that it will even help the choppy audio problem.

 **Worst case:**
 If audio problems persist across multiple streams, the quality of the event itself can become compromised.
 No one wants to experience streaming live coding where the audio is consistently choppy.
 The best resort is to resize the server and hope that throwing more CPU resources will help.
 See: [Resize](OPS.md#linode-host-operations) in the OPS / Maintenance guide.